LiamHz/liamhz.github.io/md-pages/journal.md

 <div class="logs-container">

+# November Week 3
+## Sunday
+Socratica!
+Finished my Contrary fellowship application , and then drew for a bit.
+Wanted to give other people the chance to shine, so today was my first session without doing a demo.

+After the session, me and a few others went to the gym.
+Was talking to one girl, and she sheepishly admitted that she had read all of my blog posts recently.
+We got lunch afterwards, and then went to E7 to study -- played a bit of piano

+## Saturday
+Spent an hour looking through piano covers of EDM songs.
+Found a few songs I wanted to learn.
+Practiced "I like me better", "Crawl Outta Love", and "Someone like you" on the public piano at Laurier.

+I'm happy to be playing piano, and learning new pieces again.

+Realized that I haven't started any personal art pieces for Sheridan yet.
+I need to think through what I want to do.
+Current ideas include: Blender NPR photo recreation of Brianna walking on the railroad, painting study of Faker looking at Keria crying at Worlds 2022, and Spiderverse style background painting.

+## Friday
+Spent the morning and early afternoon drawing, then went to the gym.

+In the evening I felt a bit listless.
+JW's visiting Toronto, and all my friends are busy studying.
+Played a bit of League, and read Crime and Punishment -- also tried using Blender and got frustrated.

+## Thursday
+Had a call with Santi about finding housing in NYC.
+Turns out he wants to be roommates with me!
+Very glad to not have to live with Craigslist randos

+Feeling comfortable in all the areas of Sheridan’s portfolio application.
+Last week I hadn't started hand anatomy at all, and was procrastinating over scene layouts and character design.
+Making good progress on everything now :)

 # November Week 2
+## Sunday
+Demo’d my first week of hand drawn animations at Socratica.
+Anson listened to my feedback from last week’s session, and the demos this week were a lot better, my favorite session so far.

+My hope is that within the next month my weekly demo won’t be the best one

+My kindle is finally working again.
+Made a new reading list, and read the first third of Murukami’s “What I Talk About When I Talk About Running”.
+Him describing switching from running a jazz bar to becoming a novelist, and the lifestyle changes that entailed connects very deeply with me.

+I’m really happy to be reading books again after a month without

+I’ve felt this for a while now, but I need to move off Twitter.
+It gets my brain focused on news I don’t care about long-term (this week being FTX and Elon’s Twitter takeover) and I check it too compulsively.

+Switching to the non-algorithmic feed is probably the right long term move, but for the next week I’m gonna Twitter fast, and copy all my artist follows to IG.
+I want a platform where people share little life updates and art, instead of memes and news.
+Instagram seems like the better place for this.
+Maybe I'm a boomer and just want Facebook?

+Corridor Digital AI Spiderverse video is the first AI video that blew me away with its quality.
+Feeling a bit existential about my future career.

+## Saturday
+Awake, but too tired to be productive

+Got an hour of animation in

+Listened to Midnights by Taylor Swift

+Kaz gave me 1on1 feedback about my recent figure drawings after class.
+Said he really wants to help me because he sees me putting in the work and wants to support my career change.
+This made me very happy :)

+I want to make AY and Kaz proud :)

+## Friday
+Am sick.
+Slept literally all day.
+Was conscious for 3 hours total

+## Thursday
+Dinner with family, then took the train back to Waterloo

 ## Wednesday
 Woke up to 6000+ page views, 100+ comments, and a dozen DMs from kind strangers